andysingal/AI-game/Blender.md

 - press G to move along x-axis
 - press y to move along y-axis
--  press R for rotatioon
+-  press R for rotation
+-  move light:
+  1. Select the light in the viewport by left clicking on it - it should be highlighted in yellow.
+  2. press g, then move your mouse to move the object.
+If you want to move it along a specific axis, you can press g, and then press, for example, x, to move it along the x axis.

 ViewPort and Rendering
 - Using Viewport shading for Wireframe
 Shadown Workspace:
 - Camera and you get Rander properties
--  Render Engine - Render properties
+-  Render Engine - Render properties -- Eevee/Cycles

+Togle to camera view -- > press N -- Lock--Camera to View